 What can you do to minimize the risks to your wireless network?

-• Restrict access - Only allow authorized users to access your network.
+Change default passwords - Most network devices, including wireless access points, are pre-configured with default administrator passwords to simplify setup.
+These default passwords are easily found online, so they don't provide any protection.
+Changing default passwords makes it harder for attackers to take control of the device (see Choosing and Protecting Passwords for more information).- Restrict access - Only allow authorized users to access your network.
 Each piece of hardware connected to a network has a MAC (media access control) address.
 You can restrict or allow access to your network by filtering MAC addresses.
 Consult your user documentation to get specific information about enabling these features.
 There are also several technologies available that require wireless users to authenticate before accessing the network.

-• Encrypt the data on your network - WEP (Wired Equivalent Privacy) and WPA (Wi-Fi Protected Access) both encrypt information on wireless devices.
+- Encrypt the data on your network - WEP (Wired Equivalent Privacy) and WPA (Wi-Fi Protected Access) both encrypt information on wireless devices.
 However, WEP has a number of security issues that make it less effective than WPA, so you should specifically look for gear that supports encryption via WPA.
 Encrypting the data would prevent anyone who might be able to access your network from viewing your data .

-• Protect your SSID - To avoid outsiders easily accessing your network, avoid publicizing your SSID.
+- Protect your SSID - To avoid outsiders easily accessing your network, avoid publicizing your SSID.
 Consult your user documentation to see if you can change the default SSID to make it more difficult to guess.

-• Install a firewall - While it is a good security practice to install a firewall on your network, you should also install a firewall directly on your wireless devices (a host-based firewall).
+- Install a firewall - While it is a good security practice to install a firewall on your network, you should also install a firewall directly on your wireless devices (a host-based firewall).
 Attackers who can directly tap into your wireless network may be able to circumvent your network firewall—a host-based firewall will add a layer of protection to the data on your computer